2020 Democratic presidential hopefuls to take stage at SXSW; Beto O'Rourke to attend film premiere about failed Senate bid

 KARL ROVE: THE DEMOCRATIC PRIMARY FROM HELL IS COMING OUR WAY

 Meanwhile, former Texas Rep. Beto O’Rourke -- who ran for the Senate last year, but has not made a 2020 announcement yet -- is expected to attend a film premiere about his longshot Senate bid against Sen.Ted Cruz.
 Rep. Alexandria Ocasio-Cortez, D-N.Y., who is not a presidential contender but is a rising star within the party, is due to be interviewed onstage on Saturday night, according to the Guardian.

 Texas is an early primary state for Democrats, but is a red state in the presidential election as a whole -- although O’Rourke’s close race with Cruz suggests that the state could be shifting slowly toward being a purple state.

-The festival also gives the 2020 hopefuls a chance to look trendy and to rub shoulders with potentially-enthusiastic young voters who can help propel campaigns down the line.
+Invading the music, film and tech festival with their messages on universal healthcare and how to tackle the deficit also serves as an opportunity for the 2020 contenders to (hopefully) look cool and to rub shoulders with potentially-enthusiastic young voters who can help propel campaigns down the line with support, volunteering and hype on the latest social media platforms.

 DEM CANDIDATE KLOBUCHAR ATTEMPTS TO EASE STAFF CONTROVERSY, PROMISES TO 'DO BETTER'